The Set of Prime Numbers

 instead of a mere footnote...

-Le Lasseur's number was the largest prime whose primality had been established by
+Le Lasseur's number was then the largest prime whose primality had been established by

 general-purpose methods.